dell/csm-docs/content/docs/features/unity.md

         size: "10Gi"
 ```

-This manifest will create a pod and attach newly created ephemeral inline CSI volume to it.
+This manifest creates a pod and attach newly created ephemeral inline CSI volume to it.

 To create `NFS` volume you need to provide `nasName:` parameters that points to the name of your NAS Server in pod manifest like so